conda/conda/CONTRIBUTING.md

    > git remote add upstream git@github.com:conda/conda
    ```

-3. Create a local development environment and activate that environment
+3. One option is to create a local development environment and activate that environment

    **Bash (macOS, Linux, Windows)**